• Skip to primary navigation

 Nori is dried seaweed sheets made from red algae, which turns dark green when dried.
 It’s usually used as a wrapper for sushi, snacks, or seasoning.

-Originally from Japan, nori is commonly found in the form of 7″ x 8″ sheets and is often used in sushi rolls and onigiri rice balls.
+Originally from Japan, nori is commonly found in the form of 7″ x 8″ sheet and often used in sushi rolls and onigiri rice balls.
 Other forms include strips, shredded, flakes, and powdered.
-They are sold in packs in grocery stores for culinary purposes.
+They are sold in packs in grocery stores for culinary purpose.

 Sushi rolls made with nori sheets.